bayzip/docker-wordpress/kubernetes/README.md

 kubectl create -f wordpress-services.yml
 ```

-After that you can akses wordpress using command
+To access it, you can use the following command
 ```shell script
 minikube service webserver --url
 ```

 ## Scalling
-Since this wordpress support scalling, you can alwaays change replicate or scale deploymeng using this command
+If you want to do scaling up/down on WordPress, you can use volume persistence to avoid inconsistency and data loss.
+After that, you can use this command to scale it.
 ```shell script
 # Using edit
 kubectl edit deployment webserver